How digital storytelling is shaping the automotive industry

 The project was implemented by Y&R, New York in collaboration with Tool North America and represents the expansion of publishing offerings.
 Even if it is unusual to mix sophisticated literature and crowdsourcing social media content, the media world can take this project as a model.
 The 17,000-word book is also available as an eBook for Kindle, iBooks, and Fire tablets.

-Honda has teamed up with Wieden + Kennedy London and director Daniel Wolfe to create an interactive two-page video story called "The Other Side," starring its most successful model, the Honda Civic, and its sporty counterpart, the Civic Type R.
+Honda, together with Wieden + Kennedy London and director Daniel Wolfe, has created an interactive two-page video story called “The Other Side”, in which the most successful model, the Honda Civic and the sporty counterpart, the Civic Type R play the leading role.

-When you play the video you will first see an ordinary appearing protagonist, but by pressing the "R" key you can reveal the secret double life.
+When you play the video, you first see a usual protagonist, but by pressing the “R” key, you can reveal the secret double life.

-The Other Side is divided into two parallel stories, one taking place during the day, while the other is set at night, packed with adrenaline and adventure.
-Jumping between scenes, the protagonist adapts the look of the corresponding car.
-During the day we see a loving family man picking up his kids from school in a white Civic, while in the night scene he races through town in a red Civic Type R and encounters a group of dealers.
+The Other Side is divided into two parallel stories, one taking place during the day, while the other takes place at night, packed with adrenaline and adventure.
+When jumping between scenes, the protagonist adapts the look of the corresponding car.
+During the day, we see a loving family man picking up his children from school in a white Civic while in the night scene he races through town with a red Civic Type R and meets a group of dealers.

-The exciting effect of them setting scenes on each other and the very well realized story, solidifies Honda's position as one of the pioneers in automotive technology.
+The exciting effect that the scenes are set together and the very well-executed story solidifies Honda's position as one of the pioneers in automotive technology.

 The story in the video is entertaining and perfectly shows the advantages of each model.
 Despite being only 2:55 minutes long, the video creates a high level of engagement with the content.
-The parallel story concept is simple yet incredibly effective.
-You won't be able to stop jumping between the stories.
+The concept of parallel story is simple yet incredibly effective.
+You won't be able to stop jumping between stories.

-Lexus, along with the Team One and It Gets Better projects, created a storytelling hub called "It Got Better," which runs on the L/Studio Broadband channel and compiles stories from stars.
+Together with the Team One and It Gets Better projects, Lexus has created a storytelling hub called “It Got Better,” which runs on the L/Studio Broadband channel and compiles stories from stars.

-The 6-episode documentary series focuses on very intimate stories around the stars' personal issues, experiences and achievements related to their sexual orientation.
-The well-known actors, musicians and athletes are all part of the LGBT community, further publicly reinforcing Lexus' support for the community's rights.
-The brand is thus trying to appeal to a younger generation that values creative campaigns rather than traditional marketing.
-The selection of stars was also made with a young target group in mind.
+The six-episode documentary series focuses on very intimate stories about the personal problems, experiences and achievements of stars in connection with their sexual orientation.
+The well-known actors, musicians and athletes are all part of the LGBT community, which further publicly reinforces Lexus's support for community rights.
+The brand is trying to appeal to a young generation who value creative campaigns rather than traditional marketing.
+The stars were also selected with a young target group in mind.

-What sets the Lexus "It Got Better" campaign apart from other automakers' campaigns is the inconspicuous branding.
-The Lexus logo appears at the beginning of each video, but the brand or the car theme in general play no role in the stories.
-The videos also don't need any special digital storytelling technology, because they win over viewers through authentic, touching experiences and honest stories.
-And that's how they succeed in getting into the viewer's heart and anchoring themselves there emotionally with the brand.
+What distinguishes the Lexus “It Got Better” campaign from other automakers is the inconspicuous branding.
+Although the Lexus logo appears at the beginning of every video, the brand or the topic of cars in general play no role in the stories.
+The videos also do not need any special digital storytelling technology, because they win viewers over through authentic, touching experiences and honest stories.
+And this is how you get into the heart of the viewer and emotionally anchor yourself there with the brand.

 4. Lincoln's "Love is the Answer" and "Hello Again"

-Lincoln Motor Company, which positions itself among the more luxurious automakers, presents not one but two storytelling campaigns that draw inspiration from music, art and film.
+The Lincoln Motor Company, which positions itself among the more luxurious car manufacturers, is presenting two storytelling campaigns that draw inspiration from music, art and film.

-Early last year, Lincoln teamed up with musician Aloe Blacc to produce the interactive music video titled "Love is the Answer."
+Early last year, Lincoln teamed up with musician Aloe Blacc to produce the interactive music video titled “Love is the Answer.”
 The video allows viewers to choose between 5 different storylines.
-4 of the videos feature different characters and the fifth video features the director's cut.
-Although all the characters start in a different place, they end in the same place.
-The video ends in all 5 plots with the protagonist Aloe getting into his luxurious Lincoln MKZ.
-The unique experience created by the video allows customers to start their own musical journey and watch the video from the perspective of the most likeable character.
+4 of the videos include different characters and the fifth video features the directors cut.
+Although all characters start at a different location, they end in the same place.
+The video ends in all 5 plots with the protagonist Aloe stepping into his luxurious Lincoln MKZ.
+The unique experience created by the video allows customers to embark on their own musical journey and watch the video from the perspective of the most likeable character.

-The "Hello Again" campaign was created by Lincoln to reposition itself away from "town cars and old people."
-The company chose award-winning singer-songwriter Beck and music video director Chris Milk for an online concert that was accessible to anyone with an Internet connection.
-The project involved creating new technologies and trying new combinations.
-It included a 360-degree platform equipped with GoPro cameras.
-This allowed images to be captured from all perspectives.
-A facial tracking system was used for the virtual reality aspect, allowing viewers to scroll the screen with their head movement, creating the feeling of being live on location.
-Even more, for the first time, a series of 360-degree binaural audio microphones were developed in the form of heads that could measure how a real person would perceive the sound.
-This technology allows users to hear the sound lifelike when the head is moved.
+The “Hello Again” campaign was created by Lincoln to reposition away from “town cars and old people.”
+The company chose award-winning singer and songwriter Beck and music video director Chris Milk for an online concert that was accessible to anyone with an Internet connection.
+For the project, new technologies were created and new combinations were tried out.
+It included a 360 degree platform equipped with GoPro cameras.
+In this way, images could be taken from all perspectives.
+A facial tracking system was used for the virtual reality aspect, which allowed viewers to scroll the screen with their head movement in order to create the feeling of being live on site.
+What's more, for the first time, a series of 360 degree binaural audio microphones was developed in the form of heads that could measure how a real person would perceive the sound.
+This technology allows users to hear the sound lifelike when their heads are moved.

-Technology enables a much more human experience.
+The technology makes for a much more human experience.
 With great success!
-A few days after the project's release, the Lincoln website generated over 300% more traffic and repositioned itself as a modern popular car brand.
-Equipped with excellently created sound and visuals and impressive virtual reality, "Hello Again" is an innovative and entertaining user experience.
+A few days after the project was published, the Lincoln website was able to generate over 300% more traffic and reposition itself as a modern popular car brand.
+Equipped with excellently created sound and visuals and impressive virtual reality, “Hello Again” is an innovative and entertaining user experience.

 5. BMW Individual App

-The app features an innovative user interface that allows users to navigate through the app in an entertaining way.
-The app highlights the large range of customizable models and presents the wide spectrum of interiors and exteriors.
-The BMW Individual program is presented interactively, so users have to actively click, swipe or rub to make new and partly animated images and texts appear.
-Of particular interest to the user is the realistic representation of the colors and materials with which the vehicles can be individualized.
+The app has an innovative user interface that makes it possible for users to navigate through the app in an entertaining way.
+The app highlights the wide range of customizable models and presents the wide range of interiors and exteriors.
+The BMW Individual program is presented interactively, meaning that users must actively click, swipe or scratch so that new and partly animated images and texts appear.
+The realistic display of the colors and materials with which the vehicles can be individualized is particularly interesting for the user.
 In summary, the app is an interactive storybook that inspires and motivates users to create their own dream car.

-The car manufacturer Mercedes-Benz does not have to hide behind the other storytelling campaigns.
+The car manufacturer Mercedes-Benz doesn't have to hide behind the other storytelling campaigns.
 The augmented reality app for the C-Class brings a 3D model of the car to life.

-To do this, the user must first print out a picture.
-The app recognizes marker points on the image and then displays the model.
-The user can literally touch the car, adjust its size and color, and take a look at the equipment.
-So far, interested parties have only been able to experience this at dealerships.
+To do this, the user must first print out an image.
+The app recognizes markers on the image and then displays the model.
+The user can literally touch the car, adjust the size and color and take a look at the equipment.
+Until now, interested parties have only been able to experience this experience in retail branches.
 All in all, the app provides an innovative way to view and interact with products.

-Škoda's interactive catalog app shows 3D models of various Škoda cars, combined with the ability to personalize and customize these models to meet customer needs.
+Škoda's interactive catalog app shows 3D models of various Škoda cars, combined with the ability to personalize these models and adapt them to customer requirements.

 The Czech automaker is breaking out of the mold of boring glossy catalogs by taking full advantage of mobile apps.
 Both interiors and exteriors are displayed in 360-degree views, providing a detailed look at the cars presented.
 Users can share paint schemes, tires and interior details.
 Other great features include a technology assistant and test drive reservations.
 Users can also share their self-created dream cars with friends and family, driving user-generated content and social network sharing.